Shotton Snowfield: Location

 The Shackleton Range is an ice-covered plateau between 1200 and 1600 m high that rises between two large glaciers.

-It is a rectangular horst rising above major fault zones now under the Slessor Glacier to the north and Recovery Glacier glacier to the south.
+It is a rectangular horst rising above major fault zones now under the Slessor Glacier to the north and Recovery Glacier to the south.

 The center of the range is covered by a long ice cap stretching from the Fuchs Dome in the west to Shotton Snowfield in the east, and bounded by cliffs as high as 400 m.

 The Shotton Snowfield extends east from the Gordon Glacier, which separates it from Fuchs Dome.

 The Read Mountains separate it from the Recovery Glacier to the south.

 The Herbert Mountains are northwest of the snowfield, and further east the Pioneers Escarpment lies between it and the Slessor Glacier to the north.

 The snowfield stretches eastward until it merges into the Antarctic ice sheet.

 Shotton Snowfield, Fuchs Dome and the table mountains that surround them are the remnants of a peneplain.

 The southern edges of the snowfield have flat rocky areas against cliffs that rise for up to 400 m.

 The ice in most of the snowfield flows north, over the escarpment and into the Slessor Glacier.

 Ice from a small area in the southwest of the snowfield flows south between the Read Mountains and the Stephenson Bastion into the Recovery Glacier.